 If none of the above methods work try using another mouse to see if it will work.
 If the other mouse works, then try your main mouse with another PC.
 If it still doesn't work the problem lies in the mouse port.
 Consider replacing it with another port.
 If they still don't work it means the motherboard needs to be replaced.

-Here are four solutions for fixing a nonfunctional mouse
+Here are some solutions for fixing a non-functional mouse.

 If your wireless cable is not working make sure it is properly connected to your laptop.
 Try removing and re-plugging it again or try it with the other USB port.

-Sometimes by just restarting your laptop issues maybe address.
-If you've tried the two solutions mentioned above and it still doesn't work, restart the laptop.
-When the system comes back on, try the mouse again.
+Sometimes by just restarting your laptop issues may be addressed.
+If you've tried the two solutions mentioned above and it still doesn't work, restart the laptop after unplugging the mouse.
+When the system turns back on, try plugging the mouse again.

 A mouse not working may be down to an outdated driver.
 Visit the manufacturer's website and check for recent updates.
 Make sure you only choose drivers that are compatible with your mouse.
 There are two ways to update drivers.